Digital transformation and disintermediation are having a huge impact on the marketing and sales functions.

 - Impact of electronic channels on revenue flow

 The roles of marketing managers are also causing confusion and anxiety.
-The marketing teams are asked to do more than they ever have.
-Understand the numbers and be creative.
-A tall order for some.
+The marketing teams are asked to do more than they ever have, understand the numbers, and be creative—a tall order for some.

 Sales Process Elements are Moving to the Internet